Get a birds eye view from among the stunning Mountain Ash trees at the Otway Treetop Walk or whizz through the mid-layers on the Otway Fly

 The platform you walk on is 25 metres up from the forest floor, roughly in the mid layers of Myrtle Beech trees looking down on a dense story of tree ferns below.
 Above you are the Mountain Ash, these are the tallest flowering plants in the world and the second tallest tree, the Californian Redwood coming in first.
 The Mountain Ash can grow to over 100 metres tall and historically did in this area.
 When you climb up the spiral staircase to the top of the tower you are 45 metres up in the air and still many of the trees are reaching far far above you.

 The walkway was built in Tasmania and transported to the site in 8 meter segments.
 There are 120 tonnes of steel in the construction and it’s built to withstand 280 km an hour winds so you can feel secure up there.
-The venture provides a profitable alternative for the 225 hectare site to the forestry that it had previous been used for.
+There was barely a breath of wind when we visited but the weather in this part of the country can be quite extreme.
+The 225 hectare site had previously been used for timber production so this venture provides both a profitable and environmentally sustainable alternative.
 During the construction process efforts were made to minimise the environmental impact and heavy replanting was undertaken once complete and continues on an annual cycle across the property.

 We did have to laugh at the dozens of signs along the path proclaiming every few metres to be a known snake area, our assumption is that’s also an effort at protecting the forest by keeping everyone on the path.
 We didn’t see any snakes but it is Australia, they are there, we regularly get them even in the city parks and urban back yards.